CassandraMaldonado/SentimentTune/README.md

 A hands-on project using traditional NLP methods for classifying sentiment from text data.

 **Key highlights:**
-- Text preprocessing (tokenization, stopword removal, etc.)
+- Text preprocessing (tokenization, stopword removal).
 - Feature extraction with TF-IDF
 - Logistic regression and evaluation metrics

 ### 2. Transformer Fine-Tuning
-Fine-tuning a pretrained transformer model (e.g., BERT) for a downstream text classification task.
+Fine-tuning a pretrained transformer model (BERT) for a downstream text classification task.

 **Key highlights:**
 - Dataset loading and formatting